 I’m always a bit wary of places which give out slightly mixed messages, and the most recent example of this has to be Aluna, which opened in late 2015 in the place where Thai Edge once stood.

-Combining mixology (or ‘molecular cocktails’ as they also term it) with a menu which emcompasses everything from nachos, to pasta, to Thai food, to roast dinners – I really had no idea what to expect when I walked into their rather snazzy bar area one nippy Friday evening.
+Combining mixology (or ‘molecular cocktails’ as they also term it) with a menu which emcompasses everything from nachos, to pasta, to Thai food, to roast dinners – I really had no idea what to expect when I was invited into their rather snazzy bar one nippy Friday evening.

 First impressions are of a slick and sophisticated bar area, with the dining room further back against the windows.
 There are plenty of seats up at high tables or the bar if you just want to stop in for a cocktail, or a good mix of smaller tables and large booths for those coming for dinner.